 The two tools you'll hear about constantly are:

 - Git: This is the software that lives on your computer and tracks every single change you make.
+It is used by over 93% of professional developers worldwide (Stack Overflow, 2023).

 - GitHub: This is a website where you can store your code projects (called "repositories") online.
 It's the perfect place to back up your work and, eventually, collaborate with others.
+GitHub hosts over 420 million repositories and has more than 100 million developers on its platform.

 Getting comfortable with the basics of Git and GitHub early is one of the best habits you can form.
 Professionals rely on it every single day.